-If you already have a Strategic Procurement platform, then augmenting this with an effective Spend Management solution could be the answer to reducing cost and time wastage.
+If you already have a Strategic Procurement platform (Part Traditional), then augmenting this with an effective Spend Management solution, that provides procurement portal functionality, could be the answer to reducing cost and time wastage.

-A flexible Spend Management platform removes any repetitive lengthy operations associated with approval, contracting, negotiation, and discussion and replaces them with more automated processes and use of standard forms.
+A flexible procurement portal removes any repetitive lengthy operations associated with approval, contracting, negotiation, and discussion and replaces them with more automated processes and use of standard forms.

 A Spend Management platform improves visibility.
 Bringing all users, procurement professionals and supplier transactions onto one platform.
-Suppliers, delivery and financial information is then stored in one consolidated system.
+Suppliers, delivery and financial information is then tracked in one consolidated system.